Stability for the inverse source problems in elastic and electromagnetic waves: Abstract

 \section{Abstract}

-This paper concerns the stability in the inverse source problem for time-harmonic elastic and electromagnetic waves, which is to determine the external force and the electric current density from the boundary measurement of the radiated wave field, respectively.
-We develop a unified theory to show that the increasing stability can be achieved to reconstruct the external force of the Navier equation and the radiating electric current density of Maxwell's equations for either the continuous frequency data or the discrete frequency data.
-The stability estimates consist of the Lipschitz type data discrepancy and the high frequency tail of the source functions which decreases as the frequency increases.
-The results explain that the inverse source problem becomes more stable when higher frequency data is used.
-Our analysis uses the transparent boundary conditions and Green's tensors for the wave equations, and requires the Dirichlet boundary data only at multiple frequencies.
+This paper concerns the inverse source problems for the time-harmonic elastic and electromagnetic wave equations.
+The goal is to determine the external force and the electric current density from boundary measurements of the radiated wave field, respectively.
+The problems are challenging due to the ill-posedness and complex model systems.
+Uniqueness and stability are established for both of the inverse source problems.
+Based on either continuous or discrete multi-frequency data, a unified increasing stability theory is developed.
+The stability estimates consist of two parts: the Lipschitz type data discrepancy and the high frequency tail of the source functions.
+As the upper bound of frequencies increases, the latter decreases and thus becomes negligible.
+The increasing stability results reveal that ill-posedness of the inverse problems can be overcome by using multi-frequency data.
+The method is based on integral equations and analytical continuation, and requires the Dirichlet data only.
+The analysis employs asymptotic expansions of Green's tensors and the transparent boundary conditions by using the Dirichlet-to-Neumann maps.
+In addition, for the first time, the stability is established on the inverse source problems for both the Navier and Maxwell equations.